 Figure 3 illustrates the key trees for the overlay and each subnetwork in our framework.
-The logical key tree in the overlay is the RP Tree, that in each subnetwork is the SN Tree.
 The RPs in different subnetworks are located at the leaves of the RP tree.
-The root of the RP tree for any group is one of the RPs in the group, while the intermediate nodes as shown in figure 3 are logical nodes which correspond to the KEKs in the key tree.
-Likewise, in the SN Tree, the SKC is the root, while the hosts are at the leaf nodes of the tree.
-The RP Tree is described below, and the SN Tree is described in the next section.
+The root of the RP tree is one of the RPs in the group, as explained below.